Payment Card Interchange Fee and Merchant Discount Settlement

-We know it can be frustrating trying to
+We understand it can be frustrating trying to

-All types and sizes of organizations trust MCAG to manage their revenue recovery.
+All types and sizes of organizations trust MCAG to help them navigate their class action settlement journey.

-MCAG's partnerships help get the most for your claim with the least amount of effort from you.
+MCAG's strategic partnerships help you get the most for your claim with the least amount of effort.

-MCAG has helped our clients discover over $260 million in revenue.
+MCAG has helped our clients recover more than $260 million in revenue.